Abdulsarhan/emacsconfig/README.md

 It also has evil-surround, which is the same as vim-surround and I also fixed the CTRL + U vim keybinding which doesn't work right in the original config made by DT for some reason.

+All the configuration is done inside of the config.org file, with the exception of three scripts that are required by the config.org file.
+They can be found in the scripts folder.

 # Dependencies
 You need to have a nerd font for the icons to render correctly.